danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

-And release the Lambda with:
+Then release the Lambda with:

 ```shell
 npm run release